ualbany-software-engineering/git-fundamentals-rydaws/AboutMe.md

-Hello I am Ryan Dawson and I am taking 418Y this Fall 2022 semester!
+Hello I am Ryan Dawson and I am taking 418Y and this is my first edit!